4330 Barranca Pkwy, Suite 101, Irvine, CA

 Pain occurs in the anterior compartment muscles, at first only immediately after the heel strikes the ground during running.
 If running is continued, the pain will occur throughout each step, eventually being felt constantly.
 By the time advice is sought, there is usually severe point tenderness over the anterior compartment muscles.

-Pain usually starts in the postremedial compartment muscles; 2 to 20 cm above the medial malleolus.
+Shin Splint pain usually starts in the post-remedial compartment muscles; 2 to 20 cm above the medial malleolus.
 It becomes more severe when the athlete rises up on his toes or everts the foot.
 If he continues running, the pain then moves forward to involve the medial aspect of the tibia, and can then move up the medial side of the tibia, to reach within 5 to 10 cm of the knee.